-The background data collection includes an automated, active test case, also referred to as the 'connection test'.
+The background data collection includes an automated 'connection test'.
 This connection test is a lightweight measurement, testing the availability and accessibility of a data connection to a cloud-based server in the internet.
 The test is attempted every 15 minutes, regardless of the available wireless network technology at the time of the test.